JosephABB/movie_analytics_pub/README.md

-# movie_analytics_pub
+# movie_analytics
 Analytical tool that uses user input and the OMDb and MIS515 api's.